 Even if an applicant does not qualify for asylum, the immigration authorities will consider whether it will refrain from deporting, or removing the applicant, through a grant of “Withholding of Removal,” if it is determined that the applicant has shown a clear probability that his or her life or freedom would be threatened in the country directed for deportation on account of race, religion, nationality, membership in a particular social group or political opinion.
 In addition, an asylum applicant may request that the immigration authorities consider granting protection under the “Convention Against Torture,” if the applicant is able to show that it is “more likely than not” that he or she would be tortured, if they return to their home country.
 The torture must be inflicted “by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.”
 “Acquiescence” requires that the public official have prior awareness of the activity and “thereafter breach his or her legal responsibility to intervene to prevent such activity.”

 Refugee status may be granted to people who meet the definition of “refugee,” described above, but who are outside the United States and therefore ineligible for asylum.
 Determination of refugee status for admission or resettlement to the United States is governed by the same legal principles and standards as asylum, but unlike asylum, there is a strict limit on the number of people that can be accepted into the United States as refugees.
 Each year, the United States government sets a cap for the number of refugees it will accept from each continent.
-Most recently, the total cap has been set at 70,000 and is projected to reach 85,000.
 The United States has also established a tiered system of “refugee processing priorities,” indicating specific countries and circumstances that are regarded as high priority under United States refugee law.

 Applicants bear the burden of proving that they are eligible for refugee status and there is no administrative appeal of a denial.
 To be resettled as a refugee in the United States, applicants must show that they are not already “firmly resettled” in a third country and that they meet the standard of “refugee” under international law.
 Other requirements, such as a medical examination and proof of employment or support in the United States or relevant family connections may also be necessary, depending on the situation.